novigit/code-notes/snakemake.md

 ## Here {rule} and {jobid} are special wildcards holding the rule name and jobid of the snakejob, respectively.
 ## If not specified, the STDOUT and STDERR files are stored in your $HOME.
 ## -cwd ensures that the relative paths of -o and -e are relative to your working dir instead relative to your $HOME

+# If you have rules that point to specific conda environments, e.g. conda: 'funannotate',
+# then make sure that there are no conflicting versions of softwares between
+# the environment where you are submitting the snakemake pipeline from (e.g. 'proj-ergo', or 'snakemake')
+# and the conda environment.
+#
+# I had one issue where funannotate was calling the wrong version of diamond,
+# even though the 'funannotate' environment had the correct version installed,
+# because the environment that I was calling snakemake from, had an earlier version
+# of diamond, and in the jobs environment that version's path preceeded the correction version's path
+# in $PATH
 ```